amazon-science/nl2sql-omop-cdm/docs/source/model.results.rst

      - 0.9999
      - 0.9999

 In addition, we also tested the model against similar input questions that were provided by the customer.
-We could get similar results model performance.
+We could get similar results on model performance.